nikluf/SpamHam/README.md

 Input: "You've won a prize!
 Click here now!"
-Output: Spam
+Output: "Spam"

 Input: "Hey, are we still meeting later?
-Output: Not Spam
+Output: "Not Spam"